Penny-Pinching Paradise: Cheap Places to Stay in Derry/Londonderry Without Selling Your Passport

 The geographic divide between Waterside and Cityside extends to accommodation pricing, with Waterside options averaging 15% less expensive than their counterparts across the River Foyle.
 This discount comes with trade-offs beyond the symbolic crossing of sectarian lines – Waterside accommodations score about 70/100 for walkability compared to the Walled City’s near-perfect 95/100.

-Transportation costs from different neighborhoods warrant consideration in the total accommodation budget.
+Transportation costs from different neighborhoods warrant consideration in the total accommodation budget, especially for travelers planning day trips to explore things to do in Belfast or other nearby attractions.
 While Derry/Londonderry is compact by American standards (roughly the size of downtown Portland, Maine), the city’s hills can make distances feel considerably longer, particularly after a day of sightseeing or an evening sampling local beverages.
 The reliable bus system ($2.50 per journey) and reasonably priced taxis ($8-10 for most city trips) provide alternatives to walking, though nighttime service reductions can complicate late returns to accommodations outside the center.
+This transportation network also connects to Belfast, making it easy to follow a Belfast itinerary as a day trip.

 Safety considerations rarely affect accommodation choices in Derry/Londonderry, as the city has transformed dramatically since The Troubles.
 All areas generally maintain good safety records, though visitors staying near Waterloo Street should prepare for weekend noise from the city’s most popular nightlife district.
 The decibel levels from 10 PM to 2 AM can rival those of a New Orleans Saturday night, though with significantly more incomprehensible slang and inexplicable singing.